 Various state and federal agencies are investigating the LAHBPA entities including 1993 Inc. and Subsidiaries, the Louisiana Horsemen's Pension Trust, and the Louisiana Horsemen's Medical Benefit Trust.
-On November 18, 2010, the federal government issued indictments against the LAHBPA Board President and the Executive Director, and a bill of information against one additional employee.
-In November and December 2010, the individuals indicted resigned all Board positions and terminated employment with the LAHBPA and its related entities.
-Effective November 22, 2010, pursuant to the by-laws, the 1st Vice President assumed the position of President.
+On November 18, 2010, the U.S. government issued indictments against the LAHBPA Board President, the Executive Director, and one additional employee.

-10. Subsequent Events (continued)
+10. Federal Indictment (continued)